jnessier/Flash/README.md

 ```

 ## Configuration
-The following instructions based on [Slim 4](http://www.slimframework.com), in combination with [PHP-DI](https://php-di.org), but should be adaptable for
+The following instructions based on [Slim 4](http://www.slimframework.com), in combination with
-any PSR-11/PSR-15 compliant frameworks and libraries.
+ [PHP-DI](https://php-di.org), but should be adaptable for any PSR-11/PSR-15 compliant frameworks and libraries.

-Add the service `Neoflow\FlashMessages\Flash` and middleware `Neoflow\FlashMessages\FlashMiddleware`
+Add the service `Neoflow\FlashMessages\Flash` and middleware `Neoflow\FlashMessages\Middleware\FlashMiddleware`
  to the container definitions...
 ```php
 use Neoflow\FlashMessages\Flash;